forestgrape/people_interactions/jurisprudence/sanctions.md

 * *Reduction of the Capabilities to do War:* Sanctioning a state to reduce its ability to do war.

-> Long-term capability control is an extremely severe measure as most implementations reduce the welfare of the people of an entire state. // In general, this is not supported here.
+> Long-term capability control is a severe measure as most implementations reduce the welfare of the people of an entire state. // In general, this is not supported here.

 ### Political Goals